vonschnappi/server-stress/README.md

 ## What it does
 This script creates a bunch of threads that send simoultanous requests to a specified host.
 It essentially simulates server stress in that it creates a bunch of users who send a bunch of requests.
 You get the idea...

+The script also includes a stats heloper that gathers stats about execution time, timeouts and connection errors.
+See stats-helper.py

 ## Requirements
 This server stress script makes use of the requests python package.
 Install it before you run the script. https://2.python-requests.org/en/master/

 Code was written in python3

 ## How to run